dymmond/esmerald/docs/en/docs/guides/more-advanced/07-advanced-concepts.md

 ## Observables

-Observables provide an event-driven model in Esmerald to emit and listen for events between components.
+Observables provide an event-driven model in Ravyn to emit and listen for events between components.

 ### Why Observables?
 - Decouple business logic